• Skip to primary navigation

 Why I Love This Recipe for Shepherd’s Pie

 There are plenty of recipes on the internet for this dish, but many of them feature Guinness or stout – two things I cannot have as I am gluten-free.
-Being gluten-free does not prevent me from writing about amazing recipes, but when I make them at home, I often edit to feature ingredients I can have.
+Being gluten-free does not prevent me from writing about amazing recipes, but when I make them at home, I often edit to feature ingredients I can have, such as substituting gluten-free beer, flour, and Worcestershire sauce.
 Besides, I love lamb so much that I never want other flavors to overpower it.

 The Secret to Making Shepherd’s Pie Look Elegant